 Overlay is a term that can be used in many contexts.
-In this context (extending AEM as a Cloud Service) an overlay means taking the predefined functionality and imposing your own definitions over that (to customize the standard functionality).
+In this context, extending AEM as a Cloud Service, an overlay means to take the predefined functionality and impose your own definitions over it to customize the standard functionality.

 /libs and it is recommended practice to define your overlay (customizations) under the

 /apps branch (using a search path to resolve the resources).